Getting Started with Pivotal CF

 - Alternate name for the LDAP server SSL certificate

 (Optional) Select SMTP Config, enter your reply-to and SMTP email information, and click Save.
-The console uses these settings to send invitations and confirmations to console users.
+Apps Manager uses these settings to send invitations and confirmations to console users.
 These SMTP settings are required if you want to enable end-user self-registration.

 Note: If you do not configure the SMTP settings using this form, the administrator must create orgs and users using the cf CLI tool.
 See Creating and Managing Users with the cf CLI for more information.

 Select Lifecycle Errands.
 By default, Ops Manager runs the Run Smoke Tests and Push Console errands after installing Elastic Runtime.
 See Understanding Lifecycle Errands for more information.

 Note: The Push Console errand also deploys the usage service, which provides data on the count of instances and amount of memory that apps consume.
 When the usage service starts for the first time, it executes an API call to purge all application usage events from the Cloud Controller Database.
 Subsequent Apps Manager and usage service deploys do not trigger this API call, and do not purge application usage events.